cristianoc/arc-challenge/InPaintingARC.md

 # InPaintingARC: A Vertical Subset of ARC-AGI

 **InPaintingARC** is a specialized variant of the ARC (Abstraction and Reasoning Corpus) challenge.
 It focuses on a narrower variety of puzzles while maintaining the complexity of individual tasks found in the broader ARC-AGI domain.
-InPaintingARC emphasizes deep understanding of spatial patterns, transformations, and frame invariants, making it an ideal platform for exploring advanced reasoning techniques such as **bi-abductive inference** and the application of the **frame rule**.
+InPaintingARC emphasizes deep understanding of spatial patterns, transformations, and frame invariants, making it an ideal platform for exploring advanced reasoning techniques such as [bi-abductive inference](https://fbinfer.com/docs/separation-logic-and-bi-abduction/) and the application of the [frame rule](https://link.springer.com/chapter/10.1007/978-3-031-27792-8_11).

 ---